flosch/simpleapi/README.rst

 You can configure your namespaces on an individual basis.
 This are the supported configuration parameters:

+:__version__: an integer; important if you want provide different versions of namespaces within one Route (e. g. for introducing improved API methods without breaking old clients which uses the old namespace, see example above).
+If the client doesn't provide a version, the namespace with the highest will be used.
 :__ip_restriction__: either a list of ipaddresses (which can contain wildcards, e.g. `127.*.0.*`) which are allowed to access the namespace or a callable which takes the ipaddress as an argument and returns `True` (allowed) or `False` (disallowed).
 Can be used to keep track of all requests to this namespace and to throttle clients if needed, for example.
 :__authentication__: either a string with a key or a callable which takes the access_key provided by the client.
 Must return `True` (allowed) or `False` (disallowed).
 If not given, no authentication is needed.
 It's recommended to use SSL if you plan to use `__authentication__`.
 :__outputs__: If given, the namespace is restricted to the given output formatters (a list of strings)